Indivicivet/StateSpaceGridLib/readme.md

    eg. `["low", "medium", "high"]`
 * `x_min`

    The lowest value in the measurement scale.
+If left blank this is the lowest value in the data given.
 * `x_max`

    The highest value in the measurement scale.
+If left blank, this is the highest value in the data given.
 * `y_min`

    The lowest value in the measurement scale.
+If left blank this is the lowest value in the data given.
 * `y_max`

    The highest value in the measurement scale.
+If left blank, this is the highest value in the data given.
 #### GridMeasures
 ```python
 GridMeasures()